Transfer Credit Policy

 - Courses that are remedial (usually numbered below 100); technical, vocational, or doctrinal in nature are not transferable (but may be used to meet Norwich prerequisites).
 Transfer courses that are not equivalent to Norwich courses are assigned the appropriate number (1XX, 2XX, 3XX, 4XX, 5XX) that represents the academic level of the transfer course.

-- Students wishing to attend another regional or national accredited organization recognized by CHEA for the purpose of obtaining semester credits acceptable to Norwich University should obtain prior approval of both the institution to be attended and the specific course or courses to be taken by filing a completed Transfer Credit Request Form.
+- Students wishing to attend another regional or national accredited organization recognized by CHEA or the Department of Education, for the purpose of obtaining semester credits acceptable to Norwich University should obtain prior approval of both the institution to be attended and the specific course or courses to be taken by filing a completed Transfer Credit Request Form.
 No transfer of semester credit hours can be assured for courses for which prior approval was not been obtained.

 - No credit will be accepted for graduate work completed more than 10 years before the expected degree date.

-- Graduate credits (500 and higher) may not count toward a baccalaureate degree.
+- Graduate credits (500 and higher) may not count toward a baccalaureate degree, unless a program specifically allows this.

 - Graduate students requesting transfer of credit after admission to the program must petition the Program Director.